 - Know Your Way Around a Bond

 Many estates require you to be bonded as an Executor.
 A bond ensures that there are assets to pay to beneficiaries if you screw up as Executor.
-However, a bond is not insurance, so if you do something wrong that costs the estate money, then the bond will pay the estate, but then the bonding company will turn around and sue you to recover its money.
+However, a bond is not insurance.
+If you do something wrong that costs the estate money, then the bond will pay the estate.
+The bonding company will turn around and sue you to recover its money.
 That means you should fully understand what you are getting yourself into when becoming an executor and agreeing to be bonded.

 - Reports and Accounting

-If you are able to wrap the estate up in 12 months, then you can file your final report and accounting all at once and obtain a final order to distribute the estate assets and pay your fees.
+If you are able to wrap the estate up in 12 months, then you can file your final report and accounting all at once.
+You can obtain a final order to distribute the estate assets and pay your fees.
 If, however, the estate remains open for longer than 12 months, then you are required to file a report with the court.
 A probate report is simply an update on what is happening with the estate.
 As part of the report you can even ask for a preliminary distribution or a partial payment of fees.
-But the report, as with just about every court filing, comes with a hefty filing fee, so it is usually best to get the entire estate wrapped up at one time.
+But the report, as with just about every court filing, comes with a hefty filing fee.
+It is usually best to get the entire estate wrapped up at one time.

 - Final Discharge

 Once the court approves your final report and accounting, you are not off the hook yet.
 You have to make the distributions out to beneficiaries.
 Have them sign receipts for the assets, which must then be filed with the court.
 You also have to file an ex-parte application for discharge.
 Once the court approves your discharge as Executor, then the process is complete.
 But if you fail to file the receipt and ask for discharge, then you are still on the hook with the court for the estate assets.
 Don’t forget to obtain your discharge before its too late.